elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Applying the pattern may be excessive if a state machine has only a few states or infrequently changes.
+      <strong>Interview Response:</strong> It might increase complexity due to the creation of multiple new classes and also involve additional memory costs.
+Applying the pattern may be excessive if a state machine has only a few states or infrequently changes.
     </div>
 <br />
   </div>